Skip to main content

 About

-Air Defender is a single player casual strategy game.
+Air Defender is a single player tactical management game with a historical theme.
 It was developed by ROTOR3 and was released on November 28, 2025.
 It received mostly positive reviews from players.

 TAKE COMMAND OF THE NATION'S AIR DEFENSE The sky is your battlefield.
 A hostile contact appears on radar.
 Is it a civilian airliner off course, or the prelude to a full-scale attack?
 Your job is to find out.
 Air Defender is a high-stakes, real-time strategy simulation that puts you in the command chair of a national Air Defence network.
 From a top-down strategic view, you are the unseen hand res…